thisisfrey/vite-vue-sb/README.md

 ### Prerequisites

-Make sure you have the following tools installed on your machine:
+Make sure you have the following tools installed:
 - Node.js (v14 or later)
 - npm (Node Package Manager) or Yarn